Ling 531: Phonology II

 go to schedule

 This course is the second half of a year-long survey of current phonological theory, continued from Ling 530, taught by Rolf Noyer.
 (Ling 530 can be taken by itself, but its content is assumed in this course.)
 A mixture of ordered-rule and surface-constraint approaches will be presented, with the main focus on the important conceptual issues and the range of facts that phonological theory must account for.
-See the schedule page for weekly topics and readings.
+See the schedule page for weekly topics, readings, and deadlines.

 Homework

-On many Thursdays you will receive a problem set which is to be completed and turned in the following week, on Tuesday or Thursday depending on the complexity of the assignment.
-You are free to discuss the assignment with others, but you must write up your answer independently.
-Normally the corrected homeworks will be returned in the next class session; they are graded on a scale of 0–10.
+During the first part of the semester, you will receive an assignment on Thursday which is to be completed and turned in the following week, also on Thursday.
+You are free to discuss the assignment with others, but you must write up your answer independently and identify anyone you worked with.
+Normally the corrected homeworks will be returned in the next class session; they are graded on a scale of 0-10.

 Grading